 When you return to Normal view, you'll see the changes on each slide that uses the same master.

-I use Envato Elements on literally every creative project that I work on.
+I use Envato Elements on every creative project that I work on.
 I always start browsing on Elements to get ideas for what I'm working on.
-With one of the PowerPoint templates, you have a huge head start on creating a presentation.
+With one of the PowerPoint templates, you've got a huge head start on creating a presentation.

 The price of Envato is worth it for the PowerPoint themes alone.
 But for those who create presentations frequently, you benefit greatly from the stock photos, graphics, icons, and other assets that can really spice up a presentation.

 - How to Make Professional PowerPoint Presentations (With PPT Templates) + VideoAndrew Childress21 Mar 2022

 Using one of these pre-built templates isn't stealing—it just feels like it because it makes it so easy.
 With Elements, you skip the hard work of designing everything from a blank slate.